stemmlerjs/khalilstemmler.com/source/about/index.md

 Part-time student in my last semester, working and living in the Greater Toronto Area.

-I've been a Comp Sci student for 5 years and managed to gain about 3 years practical development experience working for awesome companies like __IBM__, __Pinnaca__, __iCare Home Health__, and __Jomar Softcorp__ in addition to building [a startup](http://oakvillenews.org/univjobs-boosts-job-opportunities-ontario/) and working client contracts.
+I've been a Comp Sci student for 5 years and managed to gain about 3 years practical development experience working for awesome companies like __IBM__, __Pinnaca__, __iCare Home Health__, and __Jomar Softcorp__ in addition to building [a student recruitment app](http://oakvillenews.org/univjobs-boosts-job-opportunities-ontario/) and working client contracts.

 My professional goal is to find remote employment with a company that builds beautiful products using the latest web development technologies, employs passionate people and fosters lifelong learning.